Skip to main content

 graph TD

-A[Order address saved in platform] --> B[Observer]
+A[Order address saved in Magento] --> B[Observer]

 B --> C{Queue enabled?}